phartenfeller/react-readonly-codemirror6/react-readonly-codemirror6/README.md

 # Readonly Codemirror 6 React Hook

 I use this component for server-side generated code previews (with Gatsby).
-It uses [Codemirror 6](https://codemirror.net/6/) which is currently in preview.
+It uses [Codemirror 6](https://codemirror.net/6/).

 ## Install